SteveDunn/Vogen/docs/site/Writerside/topics/Specifying-pre-set-values.md

 Pre-set values have two common uses:

-1. represent known values
+1. to represent known values
-2. represent values that cannot be externally created
+2. to represent values that cannot be created by _users_ of a Value Object

-Let's look at the first scenario; representing known values.
+Let's look at the first scenario, representing known values.
 Create the following type:

 ```c#
 [ValueObject<float>]